barryvdh/laravel-ide-helper/README.md

 Writing to the models should keep the existing comments and only append new properties/methods.
 It will not update changed properties/methods.

 With the `--reset (-R)` option, the whole existing PHPDoc is replaced, including any comments that have been made.
-The `--smart-reset` option will instead keep the 'text' part of the phpdoc comment, and just replace all the property/method defininitions.

 ```bash
 php artisan ide-helper:models "App\Models\Post"